 Moreover, these employee appreciation events can be aligned with relevant calendar events such as World Thank You Day, Employee Appreciation Day, or World Gratitude Day.

 Supervisors should be encouraged to recognize their team members for their achievements and co-workers to express their gratitude towards each other.

 Additionally, the social buzz around the employee recognition program can go a long way in reversing its decline.

 Award ceremonies, integration with internal collaboration platforms, publishing recognition on company social media handles, etc. are a few ways in which social visibility of the program can be achieved.

 One of the leading causes of the poor performance of an employee recognition program is the lack of involvement of the top management.
-Hence, it is critical that the top management plays an active role in the program.

-Moreover, the top management should recognize and reward employees directly, congratulate award winners on digital platforms.
-They should participate actively in award ceremonies whether online or offline.
-Involvement of the top management lends significant credibility to the program and enhances its importance and interest in the eyes of the employees.
+The active involvement of the top management lends significant credibility to the program and enhances its importance and interest in the eyes of the employees.

 The top management should recognize and reward employees directly, and congratulate award winners on digital platforms.